mvtavares/fabric-k8s/docs/KUBERNETES.md

 ## Cloud Vendors

-While the test network primarily targets KIND clusters, the singular reliance on the Kube API plane means that it should also work without modification on any modern cloud-based or bare metal Kubernetes distribution.
-While supporting the entire ecosystem of cloud vendors is not in scope for this sample project, we'd love to hear feedback, success stories, or bugs related to applying the test network to additional platforms.
+While the network primarily targets KIND clusters, the singular reliance on the Kube API plane means that it should also work without modification on any modern cloud-based or bare metal Kubernetes distribution.
+While supporting the entire ecosystem of cloud vendors is not in scope for this sample project, we'd love to hear feedback, success stories, or bugs related to applying the network to additional platforms.

-In general, at a high-level the steps required to port the test network to ANY kube vendor are:
+In general, at a high-level the steps required to port the network to ANY kube vendor are:

 - Configure an HTTP `Ingress` for access to any gateway, REST, or companion blockchain applications.
-- Register `PersistentVolumeClaims` for each of the organizations in the test network.
+- Register `PersistentVolumeClaims` for each of the organizations in the network.
-- Create a `Namespace` for each instance of the test network.
+- Create a `Namespace` for each instance of the network.
 - Upload your chaincode, gateway clients, and application logic to an external Container Registry.
 - Run with a `ServiceAccount` and role bindings suitable for creating `Pods`, `Deployments`, and `Services`.